JeffreyBenjaminBrown/hode/README.md

-Skip to the end of this README for how to install.

-# There are video guides
+Hode is, loosely speaking, a hypergraph editor.

+# Three ways to learn about Hode

+## This documentation

+## Video introductions

+These are not a complete guide to Hode, but they quickly show what it's good for.
-The app has gotten much slicker since these were made in early 2019, and it has new features, but the basic idea remains the same.
+Hode has gotten slicker since these videos were made, and it has new features (e.g., Hode handles order now), but the basic idea remains the same.

 The video on navigation is probably more interesting.